 Sims Mobile implemented co-op tasks in the form of “Parties,” which you can start or join with other players.
 The idea is to complete Party tasks to fill up a progression reward bar shared among everyone attending.

-Another interesting implementation is that in Build & Battle / MMORPG hybrid game Art of Conquest where two players can form a Pact to complete daily tasks together.
+Another interesting implementation is that in the Build & Battle / MMORPG hybrid game Art of Conquest, two players can form a Pact to complete daily tasks together.